Govardhan2164/assignment2-lakkireddy/README.md

 | Dubai| To inhale contemporary sightseeing attractions| 5 |
 | Srilanka| Indispensable ingredient for many of its fabulous food | 3 |
 | France | Articulate the culture and arts | 7 |

+---

+ QUOTATION

+> Trying is the first step toward failure. -*Homer Simpson*

+> Don't ask if your dream is crazy, ask if it's crazy enough. -*Lena Waithe*